 I also wish to optimise the way to add tags, so it's easier for the users to get used to adding tags, as well as to help the system learn better and provide more accurate suggestions.

 Here are some explorations that we didn't get a chance to build:

 Correction suggestion if there is wrong tag or wrong spelling

-Focus on viewing now, mind the tags and correct them later
+Focus on viewing now, correct them later